crs4/pydoop/examples/avro/avro.rst

 In user.avsc we have a variation of the usual avro schema example.

-write_file.py  is then used to generate a file with dummy records.
+py/write_file.py  is then used to generate a file with dummy records.

 Part 2: a pure python map-reduce application
 --------------------------------------------

 A pure python map-reduce app that will read from an avro file and create avro output.

-See run_py_only_map_reduce.sh
+See the actual map-reduce application py/color_counts.py, the simulator driver py/run_color_counts.py  and the hadoop driver py/run_py_only_map_reduce.sh.

 Part 3: a pure java map-reduce application